 Tuition is due in full at the time of registration if enrolling in a 12-Week program, along with the non-refundable registration fee (\$150 Domestic students, \$250 International students) and the non-refundable STRF fee (when applicable).
-Students enrolling in the One or Two-Year Conservatory program, must pay a minimum of the 12-Week session tuition and fees at registration, but have the option of paying the entire program to obtain a discount.
+Students enrolling in the One or Two-Year Conservatory program, must pay a minimum of the 12-Week session tuition and fees at registration, but have the option of paying the entire program to obtain a savings in registration fees.

 Veterans who are entitled to 100% benefits under the Post-9/11 GI Bill (Ch.
-33) are only responsible for paying the \$50 application fee.
-Payment for all other tuition and fees will be remitted to the Institute directly by the VA.
+33) or other VA benefit are only responsible for paying the \$75 application fee.
+Payment for tuition and all other required fees will be remitted to the Institute directly by the VA.
 Veterans who are entitled to less than 100% benefits under Ch.
 33, or benefits from any other chapter, must pay the non-refundable registration fee, as well as materials fee upon registration.
 After the VA remits tuition payment, a payment plan will be created for any remaining balance.
 Payment plans are only offered for students using Veteran benefits.
 Tuition payment is due in full at the time of registration for all other students.